This article has been updated for the tax year 2019

 In the second scenario, we have a person earning $75,000 born between 1943 and 1954 taking Social Security Benefits at age 66 or full retirement age.
 You would receive $28,300 in benefits each year until the end of your life.
 By waiting until your FRA you increase your monthly benefit by 33%.
 Total benefits paid equal $452,800 assuming life expectancy of 78 years.

 Scenario 3: Retirement Age 70

 When you factor in cost-of-living increases it complicates the issue.
 Over the past 10 years, SSA cost of living adjustments (COLA) have averaged 2.78% which includes no COLA in 2009 and 2010.
+The COLA for 2019 is 2.8%.
 By taking reduced benefits at age 62 your COLA will be reduced for the rest of your life as well.
-Your decision to take early benefits can also reduce your spouse’s survivor benefit for the remainder of their lives.
+Your decision to take early benefits can also reduce your spouse's survivor benefit for the remainder of their lives.